How to Adjust Your Rotors

 When to Call a Pro

 If the rotor won't hold its arc, stutters during rotation, or doesn't rotate at all, the internal mechanism is likely worn or damaged.
+At that point it's time for a head replacement rather than another adjustment.
+A pro can also check for underlying pressure or system-level issues that cause premature rotor wear.

 Rotor Not Rotating?